Cédric Mandjeck: Valencia B

 Impressed with his display for the junior squads, the club management decided to promote the Cameroonian midfielder to the Che's, Valencia CF Mestalla also known as Valencia B. He made his Segunda División B debut on 15 September 2013 in a 2–0 loss against CD Olímpic de Xàtiva as he came on as a late substitute for Alex Quintanilla.

 On 8 October 2013, he made his first team debut, playing the entire second half in a 7–1 friendly win against Burjassot CF. He finished 2013–14 Segunda División B with 16 appearances and helped his side narrowly avoided relegation.

 Veria

-He then moved to Greece where on 3 September 2014, he signed a short-term contract with Superleague Greece side, Veria F.C.
+He then moved to Greece where on 3 September 2014, he signed a short-term contract with Super League Greece side, Veria F.C.
 He made his club debut on 29 October 2014 in a 2–0 win over Ergotelis F.C. in the 2014–15 Greek Football Cup.
-He made his Superleague debut on 20 December 2014 in a 1–1 draw against Panthrakikos F.C.
+He made his Super League debut on 20 December 2014 in a 1–1 draw against Panthrakikos F.C.